2009 Missouri Tigers football team: Kansas

-These rivals put on a show in last year's game and somehow topped it, trading big plays, scores and momentum seemingly with every snap.

 Missouri tackled the quarterback for a safety with 2:39 remaining and Grant Ressel hit a 27-yard field goal, his fourth of the game, as time expired, giving the Tigers a 41–39 win over Kansas on Saturday in another wild Border Showdown at Arrowhead Stadium.

 Ressel was subsequently named the Big 12 Conference Special Teams Player of the Week, for his perfect day (4-for-4) in field goal kicking.
 It was the first time since 1972 that a Missouri team has won a game from a field goal kicker after trailing in the final seconds of a game.